-Modern fuel gauges work off the same principle but add a microprocessor to read the resistance in the tank.
-They can also compensate for the shape of the tank, calculating the volume of fuel remaining far more accurately.
-Even better, the microprocessor can ‘dampen’ needle movement, meaning that your fuel gauge doesn’t swing wildly as you turn corners or climb hills, which sloshes the fuel in the tank, along with the float, exposing more of the rod.
+Modern vehicles also work with the same principle.
+However, they have a microprocessor to read the resistance or current in the circuit.
+They can also compensate for the shape of the tank and calculate the volume of fuel remaining very accurately.
+The microprocessor can also ‘dampen’ needle movement.
+This means that your fuel gauge doesn’t swing abruptly as you turn corners or climb hills, which sloshes the fuel in the tank, along with the float, exposing more of the rod.
 These things can cause errors in reading and indication.